Follow

 Why check your Linux versions?

-You may need to know which versions are on your computer to manage space or check if your software is up to date.
+You may need to know which versions are on your computer to manage disk space, update your software, or switch between different Linux environments.

 What happens when done?

-You will have a clear list of every Linux distribution currently installed on your system.
+You will have a clear list of every Linux distribution currently installed on your system, including their status and version architecture.

 Check via File Explorer